-Death Road in Bolivia, also known as Yungas Road, is said to be one of the most dangerous roads in the world!
-As scary as it may sound, mountain biking down Death Road Bolivia was one of the best experiences I had while I was backpacking Bolivia.
+Death Road in Bolivia (also known as Yungas Road) is said to be one of the most dangerous roads in the world!
+As scary as it may sound, mountain biking down Death Road was one of the best experiences I had while I was backpacking Bolivia.

 Have you got travel insurance for Bolivia?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

-Death Road, or Yungas Road, is approximately a 1.5-hour drive from La Paz, Bolivia’s 3rd largest city.
+Death Road (Yungas Road) is approximately a 1.5-hour drive from La Paz, Bolivia’s 3rd largest city.

 The altitude at Death Road in Bolivia is 4,650 meters above sea level in the Yungas Mountain Region.